 The following chart provides examples of certification outcomes related to your professional teacher education program.

-These apply providing that you meet the academic, language proficiency, Sexual Abuse Prevention Program and professional suitability requirements for certification.
+These apply providing that you meet the academic, language proficiency, sexual abuse prevention program and professional suitability requirements for certification.

-Please note that, once certified, the balance of coursework required to satisfy the duration and composition of the foursemester teacher education program will be listed as conditions on your certificate.
+Please note that, once certified, the balance of coursework required to satisfy the duration and composition of the four-semester teacher education program will be listed as conditions on your certificate.

 You are allowed to teach in Ontario's publicly funded schools while holding a certificate with conditions that result from incomplete registration requirements.

-Teacher Education Program Criteria Certification without conditions Certification with conditions (valid for five years with the possibility of a one-year extension) Your teacher education program must : be academic, not employment-basedbe completed at the be academic, not employment-basedbe completed at the lead to certification or authorization to teach in the jurisdiction where you completed the program postsecondary level lead to certification or authorization to teach in the jurisdiction where you completed the program Duration Four semesters A minimum of two semesters Practice teaching 80 days (400 hours) 20 days (100 hours) Methodology Two teaching qualifications One teaching qualification
+Teacher Education Program Criteria Certification without conditions Certification with conditions (valid for five years with the possibility of a one-year extension) Your teacher education program must : be academic, not employment-based be academic, not employment-based be completed at the postsecondary level be completed at the postsecondary level lead to certification or authorization to teach in the jurisdiction where you completed the program lead to certification or authorization to teach in the jurisdiction where you completed the program Duration Four semesters A minimum of two semesters Practice teaching 80 days (400 hours) 20 days (100 hours) Methodology Two teaching qualifications One teaching qualification